TanmanG/Work-Samples/README.md

-# Work-Samples
+# Work Samples
-A collection of work samples of my programming.
+Within this repo is a collection of various pieces of work I've done on different projects.